Do Business and Get Permits

 The department provides private entities with resources to help them incorporate resource stewardship as a part of their business practices.

 - Purchase commercial forest tree seedlings through the Webster Forest Nursery.

 - Access Small Forest Landowner Office resources such as the Family Forest Fish Passage Program, Forest Stewardship Program, Rivers and Habitat Open Space Program, and Riparian Easement Program.

 Get a permit or license

-DNR grants burn permits, when burning on forestlands protected by DNR is appropriate, and permits for harvesting timber, building bridges or roads, and other forest activities as applicants are able to meet necessary requirements.
-When small forest landowners aren't able to meet these requirements at a spacific site they may apply from an alternate plan permit, which allows for more flexibility.
+DNR grants burn permits when burning on forestlands protected by DNR is appropriate, and permits for harvesting timber, building bridges or roads, and other forest activities as applicants are able to meet necessary requirements.
+When small forest landowners aren't able to meet these requirements at a specific site they may apply from an alternate plan permit, which allows for more flexibility.
 Very limited firewood gathering permits are also available to the public.
-DNR also grants rights-of-way authorizations for a fee and provides oversight of dredging, mooring buoys and mining reclamation activities.
+DNR also grants rights-of-way authorizations for a fee and provides oversight of dredging, mooring buoys, and mining reclamation activities.

 DNR protects the State's natural resources by providing processes, rules, and guidance for timber harvests and other forest activities and through its compliance with the State Environmental Protection Act (SEPA).